Mating call: Amphibians

 In the túngara frog, males use a whining call followed by up to seven clucks.
 Males who have a whine-cluck call are more successful in attracting females than males whose call is a whine alone.
 The ability to produce clucks is due to a specialized fibrous mass attached to the frog's vocal folds, creating an unusual vocalization similar to the two-voiced songs found in some birds.

 In the common toad, sexual competition is driven in large part by fighting—successful males often physically displaced other males from the backs of a female in order to gain access to mating with that female.
 Larger males were more successful in such takeovers, and had higher reproductive success as a result.
 However, the vocalizations of these toads provide a reliable signal of body size and thus fighting ability, allowing contests for possession of females to be settled without risk of injury.

 In the Mexican burrowing toad, males produce two types of advertisement calls when attracting females for mating.
 These are the pre-advertisement and advertisement calls, both of which have a different tonality and purpose.
 The advertisement call is a single tone with an upward tone, with a duration of about 1.36 seconds.
 The pre-advertisement call is a single short sound without modulation, and is of higher frequency than the advertisement calls.
-These signals provide reliable signals to females of the strenght and ability of males.
+These signals provide reliable signals to females of the strength and ability of males.

 In the frog species, Bibron's toadlet, males increase frequency of calls in the presence of other members of the species.